sachin191/pyrocopy/README.md

 # pyrocopy

-pyrocopy is a suite of advanced file utility functions for efficiently copying all or part of a directory tree.
-It can be used as a module in your own application or run standalone.
+*pyrocopy* is a suite of advanced file utility functions, written in Python, for efficiently copying all or part of a directory tree.
+It can be used as a module in your own application or run as a standalone command line tool.

 ## Main Features
 * Mirror Mode